 The substance, structure, and texture of human organs or body parts when separated from human beings; includes blood, blood components and waste products.

 Details attached to data, such as name and/or contact information, that identify an individual.
-(It may remain possible to indentify an individual even after all identifiers have been removed, if a code number has been assigned and there is access to the code, or if the data or tissue can be cross-linked to other data or tissue banks).
+(It may remain possible to identify an individual even after all identifiers have been removed, if a code number has been assigned and there is access to the code, or if the data or tissue can be cross-linked to other data or tissue banks).

 Data from which the identity of a specific individual can reasonably be ascertained.